-A 2:2 degree in biological sciences or other relevant science subject.
+Minimum 2:2 undergraduate honours degree in biological sciences or a related subject.

 Months of entry

-Whichever pathway you choose, you'll be learning about the latest research in the field from the experts who are making the discoveries first-hand.
+Whichever path you choose, you'll be learning about the latest research in the field, from experts who are making the discoveries first-hand.

 Information for international students